 The Clinical Interview Process

 The clinical interview forms the core of most assessments.
 Providers ask about current symptoms, their duration and severity, and how they affect daily functioning.
-Expect questions about mood, sleep patterns, appetite changes, energy levels, and thought patterns.
+Expect questions about mood, sleep patterns, appetite changes, energy levels, substance use, and thought patterns.
 The conversation also covers personal history, including childhood experiences, relationship patterns, and significant life events.
 This structured dialogue typically lasts 60 to 90 minutes for an initial evaluation.

 Standardized Screening Tools and Questionnaires